wolberine/docs/markdown/reference/dash/sdk.md

 #### .connect()

-Connect to an Ethernet connection
+Connect to an Ethernet connection.
+This will also broadcast the `ethernet.connected` event.

 **Parameters:** None

 #### .disconnect()

-Disconnect from an active Ethernet connection
+Disconnect from an active Ethernet connection.
+This will also broadcast the `ethernet.disconnected` event.

 ### Event